NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/GettingStarted/NextSteps.rst

 ##########

 At this stage, you have completed the initial setup of the nRF Asset Tracker.
-An interesting topic to explore is enabling :ref:`Cell Geolocation <aws-unwired-labs-api>`.
+An interesting topic to explore is enabling Cell Geolocation using either :ref:`nRF Connect for Cloud <aws-nrf-connect-for-cloud-api>` or :ref:`Unwired Labs <aws-unwired-labs-api>`.

 Once you start modifying the firmware, you can also look into the following topics: